What is it?

 How can physiotherapy help?

 As with all conditions, the first step to effective treatment is an accurate diagnosis.
 Your physiotherapist will be able to correctly identify this condition and any factors that have led to its development.
 Treatment for any tendinopathy will involve a degree of rest and reevaluation of your training schedule.
-Treatment of the tendon itself has been shown to be most effective with a targeted exercise program involving isometric and eccentric muscle contractions.
-These types of movements have been shown to help stimulate healthy tendon tissue to increase strength and support the damaged tissue, ultimately reducing pain.
+Treatment of the tendon itself has shown most effective with a targeted exercise program involving isometric and eccentric muscle contractions.
+These types of movements have been shown to help stimulate healthy tendon tissue to increase strength.
+They also help to support the damaged tissue, ultimately reducing pain.
 Tendinopathies can be notoriously difficult to resolve without patience and commitment to a rehabilitation program guided by a physiotherapist.

 Physio Direct is ACC accredited so you can come to us directly to get an injury registered with ACC without having to go to your GP first, followed by an assessment, treatment and follow up review, to ensure correct care and recovery.
 Physio Direct can also refer you directly for Cortisone injections, X-Rays and Ultra Sound Scans and on to Specialists if needed.